-A few pointers, for the independent author, about marketing, distribution, and legal deposits.
+A few pointers, for the self-published author, about marketing, distribution, and legal deposit.

-Marketing: Clearly, you want to sell as many copies of your own book as you can, but once the initial self-publishing honeymoon period wears off, as it invariably does, book sales will slump unless you are proactive in keeping your title in the forefront.
-Online, there are all of the social media platforms available to you: Twitter, Facebook, and the like.
-You could set up a blog, or a website (just one page) to promote your book, but static pages can become overlooked.
-In the real world, it is worth a visit to your nearest independent bookshop – perhaps offer a book signing – as most are keen to promote local authors.
-If you are a member of, or know, a local writing group, ask to give a talk and take copies of your book to sell.
-Send a copy to your local news office, or a magazine editor, for a review, as an inclusion in those publications will reach a wider audience.
+Marketing: Clearly, you want to sell as many copies of your book as you can, but you need to remain proactive in keeping your title in the forefront of peoples' minds.
+Use social media marketing to advertise your book online.
+You could set up a blog, or a website (just one page).
+Arrange a book signing at your local independent bookshop; most are keen to promote local authors.
+If you know a local writing group, ask to give a talk – don't forget to take copies of your book to sell at a discounted price!
+Send a copy to your local newspaper and/or relevant magazine, for a review, as inclusion in those publications will reach a wider audience.
 Some authors set up stalls at local fetes...
-There are many marketing opportunities available for an author willing to do the research and make the effort.
+There are many marketing opportunities available to promote your book.

-Distribution: Because self-publishing providers generally offer a print-on-demand (POD) service, where a book is printed at the time of sale, there is no wholesale stock kept, but the author is entitled to order copies of their book at a discounted price.
-It's worth ordering a dozen or so copies to sell privately.
-If you assigned a UK ISBN, it's also worth keeping some back in the event of a request from a book shop.
-It does happen!
-(If it does, enjoy the kudos of the moment, rather than envisaging long-term fame and fortune).
-Once your book is established online, you may notice it crops up for sale on websites, such as eBay, sold by a complete stranger for a high price.
-Do not be overly alarmed.
-There's little you can do about it, and in the (unlikely) event that someone purchases a copy this way, the seller still has to order the book from the retailer at cost, for which you will receive a royalty.
+Distribution: Self-publishing providers generally offer a print-on-demand (POD) service: when a book is ordered, it is printed.
+There is no wholesale stock kept, but author copies can be purchased at a discounted price, so it's worth ordering a stockpile for yourself to sell privately.
+Keep some aside, in the event of a request from a book shop.
+It can happen!
+(If it does, enjoy the kudos of the moment, rather than envisaging long-term fame and fortune!).
+You may notice your book crops up for sale on e-commerce websites, at a high price.
+Don't be alarmed.
+There's little you can do about it (view it as free publicity!) and in the event that someone purchases a copy this way, the seller still has to order the book from the retailer at cost, for which you will receive a royalty.

-Legal Deposits: UK publishers need to give a copy of every publication they produce to the British Library.
-This system is called legal deposit and it's been a part of English law since 1662.
-It's done to maintain a central collection of publications that are preserved for the use of future generations, and to make them available from libraries.
-As a self-publisher, using a UK ISBN, you must do the same.
-You need to send one copy of every print publication you produce, within one month of its publication.
-You also need to deposit digital content, such as e-books.
+Legal Deposit: UK publishers need to give a copy of every publication they produce (both physical and digital) to the British Library, whether it has been assigned an ISBN or not.
+(A publication is defined as any work that is issued to the public – which a self-published novel for sale would be).
+This system is called legal deposit, and it's been a part of English law since 1662.
+It's done to maintain a central collection of publications, and to make them available from libraries.
+You need to send one copy of every publication you produce, within one month of publication.
 Other legal deposit libraries may also request copies from you.
-For more information, see the British Library's website page on legal deposits.
+For more information, see the British Library's website page on legal deposit and on how to deposit your print publications.

 What happens next?
 Enjoy the financial fruits of your labours; however small they may be.
 Start writing your next novel!